Frequently asked questions

 Where can I go fishing?

 Reefs and reef flats at high tide are popular, but you must observe Great Barrier Reef Marine Park zoning restrictions and fishing regulations.
 Ensure you obtain and consult your marine park zoning map.
-Free maps are available from Queensland Parks regional offices/centres, GBRMPA and many bait and tackle outlets.
+Free online marine park zoning maps are available from the Great Barrier Reef Marine Park Authority (GBRMPA).
+You may also be able to collect a printed marine park zoning map by visiting an over-the-counter booking office or they are available from many bait and tackle outlets.

 For more information: